 FULFORD, FRANCIS, Church of England minister and bishop; b.
-3 June 1803, at Sidmouth, Devon, England, second son of Baldwin Fulford and Anne Maria Adams; m. in October 1830 Mary Drummond of Fawley, Hampshire, England; 9 Sept.
+3 June 1803, at Sidmouth, Devon, England, second son of Baldwin Fulford and Anne Maria Adams; m. in October 1830 Mary Drummond of Fawley, Hampshire, England; d.
+9 Sept.
 1868 in Montreal, Que.

 Francis Fulford came of old west country stock.
 He was educated at Blundells School and at Exeter College, Oxford (ba 1827, ma 1838, and dd 1850).
 After ordination in 1828 he had extensive parochial experience in western England and at Croydon, Cambridgeshire, before becoming minister of Curzon Chapel, Mayfair, London, in 1845.
 He was also chaplain to the Duchess of Gloucester, an office which may have provided an entrée to court.
 In 1834 he had begun to figure in meetings of the Society for the Propagation of the Gospel and formed a close friendship with its secretary, the Reverend Ernest Hawkins.
 In 1848, Fulford became editor of the Colonial Church Chronicle and Missionary Journal, an independent periodical favouring the SPG’s programme.
 At this point, he appears as a capable, energetic man ready to assume responsibility.
 He wrote with clarity and simplicity.